Turns out you

 On the other hand, a sufficiently detailed image description is way too long for people with a short attention span to read and for blind or visually-impaired people to sit through and have it read to them, and therefore it's ableist, too.

-Anything in-between is both still too long and not informative enough, it's watering down two concepts of accessibility, and therefore it's ableist for two reasons.
+and not informative enough, it's watering down two concepts of accessibility, and therefore it's ableist for two reasons.

 Essentially, you can't be inclusive if you post content that can't be understood by everyone out there without over 200 characters of image description.